IRS Head of Household Filing Status

-If you paid any costs of keeping up your home with funds received from TANF or other public assistance programs, you may not include those amounts in the expenses you paid.
+If you paid any costs of keeping up your home with funds received from Temporary Assistance for Needy Families (TANF) or other public assistance programs, you may not include those amounts in the expenses you paid.
 However, you must still count these expenses toward the total cost of keeping up a home.

-A Qualifying Person is someone who qualifies you to file as Head of Household if they lived with you in your home for more than half the year, not counting temporary absences.
-Your parent, however, does not have to live with you to be a Qualifying Person.
-Many dependents will count as a Qualifying Person for Head of Household, but some dependents will not.
-And a Qualifying Person does not necessarily have to be a dependent.
+A qualifying person is someone who qualifies you to file as head of household if they lived with you in your home for more than half the year, not counting temporary absences.
+Your parent, however, does not have to live with you to be a qualifying person.
+Many dependents will count as a qualifying person for head of household, but some dependents will not.
+A qualifying person does not necessarily have to be a dependent.

-- A Qualifying Child who is married, as long as you can claim a tax exemption for them.
-(They can still be your Qualifying Person if the only reason you cannot claim the exemption for them is that you can be claimed as a dependent on someone else's return).
+- A qualifying child who is married, as long as you can claim them as a dependent (they can still be your qualifying person if the only reason you cannot claim them is that you can be claimed as a dependent on someone else's return).

-- Your mother or father, if you can claim an exemption for them.
+- Your mother or father, if you can claim them as a dependent.

-- A Qualifying Relative that is related to you, if they lived with you for more than half the year and you can claim an exemption for them.
-Any of the following relations may count as a Qualifying Person: your child, stepchild, grandchild or other descendant of one of your children (or stepchildren or foster children), son-in-law, daughter-in-law, brother, sister, half brother, half sister, stepbrother, stepsister, brother-in-law, sister-in-law, parent, stepfather, stepmother, father-in-law, mother-in-law, grandparent, great-grandparent, and, if related by blood, aunt, uncle, niece, or nephew.
+- A qualifying relative that is related to you, if they lived with you for more than half the year and you can claim them as a dependent.
+Any of the following relations may count as a qualifying person: your child, stepchild, grandchild or other descendant of one of your children (or stepchildren or foster children), son-in-law, daughter-in-law, brother, sister, half-brother, half-sister, stepbrother, stepsister, brother-in-law, sister-in-law, parent, stepfather, stepmother, father-in-law, mother-in-law, grandparent, great-grandparent, and, if related by blood, aunt, uncle, niece, or nephew.

 Qualifying Person Examples:

-Child Who Is a Qualifying Person, example 2: Your single daughter was age 20 on December 31.
-She was a full-time student and lived on campus while attending school, so she is considered to have lived with you.
+Child Who Is a Qualifying Person, Example 2: Your single daughter was age 20 on December 31.
+She was a full-time student and lived on campus while attending school (temporary absence), so she is considered to have lived with you.
 She paid some of her own expenses, but did not pay more than half of her own support.
-She is your Qualifying Child and single, so she is a Qualifying Person.
+She is your qualifying child and single, so she is a qualifying person.

-Child Who Is Not a Qualifying Person: Your daughter is single and was 25 years old at the end of the year.
-She had a gross income of $10,000 for the year.
-She is too old to be your Qualifying Child, and she made too much money to be your Qualifying Relative, so you cannot claim a dependent exemption for her.
-Therefore, she is not a Qualifying Person for Head of Household.
+Child Who Is Not a Qualifying Person: Your son is single and was 25 years old at the end of the year and lived with you.
+He had a gross income of $10,000 for the year, is too old to be your qualifying child, and made too much money to be your qualifying relative, so you cannot claim him as a dependent.
+Therefore, he is not a qualifying person for head of household.

 Girlfriend or Boyfriend: Your girlfriend lived with you all year and had no income.
-You are able to claim her as a dependent and get an exemption for her because she is your Qualifying Relative.
-But she is not a Qualifying Person for Head of Household because she is not related to you.
-Your girlfriend or boyfriend can never be your Qualifying Person for the Head of Household filing status.
+You are able to claim her as a dependent because she is your qualifying relative, but she is not a qualifying person for head of household because she is not related to you.
+Your girlfriend or boyfriend can never be your qualifying person for the head of household filing status.

-Child of Girlfriend or Boyfriend: Your girlfriend's 9-year old son, who is not your child, lived with you all year and you provided all of his support.
-You are able to claim him as a dependent and get an exemption for him because he is your Qualifying Relative, but he is not a Qualifying Person for Head of Household because he is not actually related to you.
+Child of Girlfriend or Boyfriend: Your girlfriend's 9-year-old son, who is not your child, lived with you all year and you provided all of his support.
+You are able to claim him as a dependent because he is your qualifying relative, but he is not a qualifying person for head of household because he is not actually related to you.

 Qualifying Person Special Cases

-If you or your Qualifying Person were temporarily absent from your home, you are still considered to have lived together in the home.
+If you or your qualifying person were temporarily absent from your home, you are still considered to have lived together in the home.
 An acceptable temporary absence includes living away from the home for the purposes of school, business, military service, medical treatment, or vacation.
-You or your Qualifying Person must have expected to return to the home after the absence, and you must have kept up the home during the absence.
+You or your qualifying person must be expected to return to the home after the absence, and you must have kept up the home during the absence.

 Birth or Death of Qualifying Person

-If you support your mother or father, but they did not live with you, you may still be able to claim them as a Qualifying Person for the Head of Household filing status.
-In order to do this, you must be able to claim an exemption for them for being your dependent, and you must have paid more than half the cost of keeping up the home in which they lived for the entire year.
+If you support your mother or father, but they did not live with you, you may still be able to claim them as a qualifying person for the head of household filing status.
+In order to do this, you must be able to claim them as your dependent and you must have paid more than half the cost of keeping up the home in which they lived for the entire year.
 If your parent lived in a rest home, nursing home, or home for the elderly, you are considered to have kept up their main home if you paid more than half of the cost of them living there.

 Multiple Support Agreement

-If you can claim an exemption for someone only because of a multiple support agreement (where several people provide someone's support), then you cannot count them as a Qualifying Person for Head of Household status.
+If you can claim someone as a dependent only because of a multiple support agreement (where several people provide someone's support), then you cannot count them as a qualifying person for head of household status.

-Yes, there is a rule for this.
-If your Qualifying Person is a child who was kidnapped, and thus did not live with you, you are still entitled to file as Head of Household if the following 3 statements are true:
+If your qualifying person is a child who was kidnapped, and thus did not live with you, you are still entitled to file as head of household if the following 3 statements are true: